WebOrigami/docs/src/content/framework/tutorial.md

 This Origami file defines three things:

-1. A virtual folder at the project's top level.
-Everything in between the outermost `{` on the first line and the `}` on the last line will become part of that top-level virtual folder.
+1. A virtual tree at the project's top level.
+Everything in between the outermost `{` on the first line and the `}` on the last line will become part of that top-level virtual tree.
-1. A virtual folder called `public`.
+1. A virtual tree called `public`.
 1. A virtual file called `index.html`.
 Unlike most programming languages, names in Graph Origami can include periods so you can define file names with extensions.
 For now, the `index.html` file is defined as a simple text string.

-This tutorial project is already configured to serve the contents of the virtual `public` folder.
-The name "public" itself isn't special — you could configure the project to serve the top-level folder, or some folder with a different name.
+This tutorial project is already configured to serve the contents of the virtual `public` tree.
+The name "public" itself isn't special — you could configure the project to serve the top-level tree, or some other tree in that file with a different name.

 You can edit your site by editing this `site.ori` file.